Skip to main content

 Memory Tips

-Tense changes when reporting verb is in past
+Tense does not change when reporting verb is present or future

 Want a personalised study plan?